Standards and Assurance Framework for Ethical AI (SAFE AI) Project

 Community Participation

-Developing a participatory AI playbook with methods and guidance for meaningful community engagement.
+The framework will provide a participatory AI playbook with methods and guidance for meaningful community engagement.
 We want to make sure crisis-affected communities have a voice in how AI technologies are implemented in humanitarian contexts.

 -